Commemorative Values

 Congress approved the 2021 National Law Enforcement Memorial and Museum three-coin program to honor officers’ service and sacrifice while raising funds for the National Law

-Coin Type – National Purple Heart Hall of Honor – 2022
+National Purple Heart Hall of Honor Commemorative Coin Program

-Learn how the 2022 National Purple Heart commemorative coin set was created to honor the nearly two million Americans wounded or killed in action since
+Learn how the National Purple Heart Hall of Honor Commemorative Coin Program was created to honor the nearly two million Americans wounded or killed in

 Congress marked the National Park Service’s 100th anniversary in 2016 with a three-coin commemorative program celebrating a century of protecting America’s parks, lands, and monuments.

-Coin Type – National Baseball Hall of Fame – 2014
+National Baseball Hall of Fame Commemorative Coin Program

-The 2014 Baseball Hall of Fame commemoratives were created to salute Cooperstown’s 75th anniversary and to showcase a bold first for the U.S. Mint: concaved
+National Baseball Hall of Fame Commemorative Coins were created to salute Cooperstown’s 75th anniversary and to showcase a bold first for the U.S. Mint: concaved

-The 2011 Medal of Honor commemorative coins were issued to mark the award’s 150th anniversary and to spotlight the extraordinary valor of its recipients while
+The 2011 Medal of Honor Commemorative Coin Program marked the award’s 150th anniversary and to spotlight the extraordinary valor of its recipients while supporting the

-Learn how this coin was authorized for the Marine Corps’ 230th anniversary and how it helped fund the National Museum of the Marine Corps and
+Learn how the 2005 Marine Corps 230th Anniversary Silver Dollar was authorized for the Marine Corps’ 230th anniversary and how it helped fund the National

 Congress authorized the 2009 Louis Braille Commemorative Silver Dollar to mark the bicentennial of Braille’s birth.
 Learn how his reading system transformed education and independence